Letter to B.R. HaydonBenjamin Robert Haydon | Born: 1786-01-26 in Plymouth, England. Died: 1846-06-22 in London.

 Edited by Karen BourrierKaren Bourrier, Consultant, University of Calgary

-Karen Bourrier is an assistant professor at the University of Calgary.
-She is currently working on a biography and digital edition of the letters of best-selling Victorian novelist Dinah Mulock Craik.
+Karen Bourrier is a professor at the University of Calgary.
+She is working on a digital edition of the letters of best-selling Victorian novelist Dinah Mulock Craik and has written a biography of Craik.
+She attended a Digital Mitford Coding School and worked on transcibing a manuscript letter and on site index entries.

 .